 And say which grain will grow and which will not,

 Speak, then, to me, who neither beg nor fear

 Let's assume that the witches are actually supernatural beings.
 (Just go with it.)
 Banquo is showing us how to approach the supernatural: very carefully.
 He doesn't want any favors from them, and he's not afraid of ticking them off.
 Although, considering how they feel about chestnuts, maybe he should be a little more cautious.

-BANQUO Were such things here as we do speak about?
-Or have we eaten on the insane root That takes the reason prisoner?
-(1.3.3)
+Were such things here as we do speak about?

 Translation: "Are we tripping?"
 (We would insert a cautionary PSA about saying "No" to drugs, but we think Macbeth is a pretty good cautionary tale on its own.)